- Am I eligible to apply for a summer internship?

 No formal report is issued, but your advisor is welcome to discuss with your mentor the work you engaged in as an intern.

-- What should I do if I am in the United States on a student visa or an international student residing in my home country?
+- What should I do if I am in the United States on a student visa?

 If you hold an F1 student visa and are offered a position, you need to go to your International Advisor at your university and apply for a practical training certificate that allows you to receive compensation for your internship.
 It could take approximately six weeks to complete so you need to do this immediately upon accepting the position.